teeohem96/VA-Sheet-Tracer/README.md

 ## Usage

 1. Before running the program, create a folder containing the .tif image slices you want to analyze.
 These files must follow the same rules as VolumeAnnotate.
 Images must be single-channel greyscale, and the filenames must be entirely numerical ("0001.tif" and "1.tif" are acceptable, "1_edit.tif" and "test.tif" are not).
-2. From the VA-Stream folder, run VolumeAnnotate.py.
+2. From the -Sheet-Tracer folder, run VolumeAnnotate.py.
   ```sh
   python VolumeAnnotate.py
   ```